 v.
 For tenure-track faculty appointments that are 100 percent in ID programs, ATC will secure information concerning a candidate in an ID program from all members of the ID Program Personnel Committee.
 The Program Director (or PPC Chair if the Director is the candidate) will represent the Program position with regard to tenure.

 vi.
-For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, ATC will secure information concerning a candidate from all members of the ID Program Personnel Committee(s) and from all faculty in the department(s) involved.
+For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, ATC will secure information concerning a candidate from all members of the ID Program Personnel Committee(s) and from all eligible faculty in the department(s) or programs involved.
 The Department Chair will represent the department's position and the Program Director(s) (or PPC Chair if the Director is the candidate) will represent the Program(s) position.

 vi.
 Sources suggested by the candidate under consideration including Administrative Officers, the Coordinator, or Director of a program or Chair of a department in case the candidate has taught in an interdisciplinary program or department other than the one in which the candidate holds an appointment;